Seven universities offer 33 MSW study courses in Georgia.

 MSW Programs Georgia

-While you decide which university you want to enroll in for your studies, we would like to give you some details about MSW studies in Georgia.
+While you decide which university you want to enroll in, we would like to give you some details about MSW studies in Georgia.

 We shall discuss ways to earn an MSW and become a licensed social worker in Georgia, study structure, wages of MSW graduates in Georgia, and lots more.